RUGBY TRAINING TIPS

 Training Team

-Support Youngstown Steel Valley on ruckscience.com
+Support Youngstown Steel Valley on staging-rucksciencecom.kinsta.cloud

 Ruck Science is proud to announce our newest partnership with York College’s Women’s Rugby Team!
 This club is as awesome off the rugby field as they are on it.
-Use their coupon code YCPWOMENSRUGBY for $10 off your first ruckscience.com order.
+Use their coupon code YCPWOMENSRUGBY for $10 off your first staging-rucksciencecom.kinsta.cloud order.

 bgsu men's rugby sponsorship